Tioz90/MMAP2MAR/README.md

 * `--entropy_threshold <threshold>` - is the threshold that the minimum entropy of the marginal mass functions must be below to be accepted, a lower threshold corresponds to a more "cautious" algorithm, corresponds to epsilon in the paper

 Example of command line:
-`python mmap2mar.py --iterations 10 --file driverlog01ac.wcsp.uai --evidence_size 3 --entropy_threshold 0.2`
+`python mmap2mar.py --iterations 10 --input_file driverlog01ac.wcsp.uai --evidence_size 3 --entropy_threshold 0.2`

 This example will run the MMAP2MAR algorithm with a threshold of 0.2 over 10 iterations, each one with a random initial evidence of size 3, on the network defined by `../uai/driverlog01ac.wcsp.uai`.
+The output of the algorithm can be found in the `../uai/driverlog01ac.wcsp.uai_work.evid` file that is created alongside the  input file.

-All files (input, evidence) must be specified in the UAI files format.
+All files (input, evidence) must be specified in the UAI file format.

 # File Formats

-## Input File Format
+## File Format

-Refer to Merlin for a good description of the UAI input file format used to define the network the algorithm is run on, the initial evidence file and the final output of the algorithm.
+Refer to the Merlin documentation available on GitHub for a good description of the UAI input file format used to define the network the algorithm is run on, the initial evidence file and the final output of the algorithm.